-Upon receipt of a report of a research compliance concern, the Vice President for Research (VPR) or the Risk Intelligence and Compliance Team (RIACT) Director will either assume responsibility for the case or assign the case to another Designated Research Compliance Investigator (DRCI).
-The RIACT Director will maintain record of the investigative process, regardless of whether they are the DRCI.
+Upon receipt of a report of a research compliance concern, the RIO or the CIS Director will either assume responsibility for the case or assign the case to another Designated Research Compliance Investigator (DRCI).
+The CIS Director will maintain record of the investigative process, regardless of whether they are the DRCI.
 The Vice President for Research and Innovation, CIS Director, or other designated DRCI will assess the report to determine whether:

 - it is sufficiently credible and specific so that potential evidence of a research compliance violation may be identified;

 - federal regulations are applicable;

 - the complaint meets the timelines listed in the associated policy;

-- the activity should be investigated by the RIACT or be resolved by other deliberative or mediation procedures or specialized regulatory committees or research offices, such as the Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC), Institutional Biosafety Committee (IBC), Sponsored Projects Administration (SPA), etc. as designated in the associated policy;
+- the activity should be investigated by the CIS or be resolved by other deliberative or mediation procedures or specialized regulatory committees or research offices, such as the Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC), Institutional Biosafety Committee (IBC), Sponsored Projects Administration (SPA), etc. as designated in the associated policy;

 - the DRCI has a conflict of interest in the case.

 Conflict of Interest.
 The DRCI will notify the Vice President for Research and Innovation if the DRCI has personal, professional, or financial conflicts of interest with the complainant or respondent in the process.
-If the DRCI has a conflict of interest with a case, the Vice President of Research (VPR) or RIACT Director assigns an alternate DRCI, based on the information provided.
+If the DRCI has a conflict of interest with a case, the Vice President of Research and Innovation or CIS Director assigns an alternate DRCI, based on the information provided.
 The case records will reflect the outcome of this conflict of interest determination, including confirmation that no conflict exists.
 Conflicts of interest include: